ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

  tar -xzvf TensorRT-7.0.0.11.Ubuntu-18.04.x86_64-gnu.cuda-10.2.cudnn7.6.tar.gz
  cd ~/TensorRT-7.0.0.11/
  ```
  Now install TensorRT from wheel files to use python examples.
-Execute the following commands one by one:
+If you want to use TensorRT with python 3.6 (cp36), execute the following commands one by one:
  ```
  cd python
  sudo -H python3 -m pip install tensorrt-7.0.0.11-cp36-none-linux_x86_64.whl